 Associate in Science

 The Emerald Coast is one of the top tourist beach destinations in the U.S. and tourism is one of the leading industries in Northwest Florida.
-Northwest Florida State College’s Culinary Arts A.S.
+Northwest Florida State College’s Culinary Management A.S.
 Degree Program is designed to support the tourism industry by preparing students for employment in the culinary and restaurant industry.

-Students will gain employability skills and knowledge through classroom instruction and culinary lab experience in the following courses Sanitation and Safety; Maintenance and Operation of Equipment; Methods of Preparation and Cooking; Perform Different Types of Food Services; Nutrition; Baking; and Dining Room and Beverage Management.
+Students will gain employable skills and knowledge through classroom instruction and culinary lab experience in the following courses Sanitation and Safety; Maintenance and Operation of Equipment; Methods of Preparation and Cooking; Perform Different Types of Food Services; Nutrition; Baking; and Dining Room and Beverage Management.
 Students will also receive training in communications, leadership and human relations skills.

 Seagrass at Northwest Florida State College